prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ## Quickstart

-Although this project is intended to be used as a library, a compiled version of the Kubernetes manifests generated with this library is checked into this repository in order to try the content our quickly.
+Although this project is intended to be used as a library, a compiled version of the Kubernetes manifests generated with this library is checked into this repository in order to try the content out quickly.

 Simply create the stack: